bobby1/terraform-Kubernetes-cluster-ansible/README.md

      $ ansible-playbook -i aws_k8s_hosts site.yml

-  Check the kubernetes cluster has been provisioned by sshing to the cluster controller and outputting the nodes
+  Check the Kubernetes cluster has been provisioned by sshing to the cluster controller and outputting the nodes
     $ ssh ubuntu@<controller-ip or controller DNS public name>
     $ kubectl get nodes